Creating and Using Templates

 Name Type description

-Embed Boolean When set to true, enables embed mode adjusts layout to be embed friendly.
-This should always be set to true when embedding a chart in an iFrame except for rare cases.
+embed boolean When set to true, enables embed mode.
+This adjusts to an embed-friendly layout.
+Always set this to true when embedding a chart in an <iframe> except for rare cases.

-hide_header boolean Boolean.
-By default, embed mode includes a small header containing filter dropdowns and chart name.
-If you want to hide all elements besides the chart itself, set this to true.
-Because the filters are hidden, you’ll need to ensure any filters are added when you initially create the template.
+hide_header boolean By default, embed mode includes a small header containing filter dropdowns and chart name.
+To hide all elements besides the chart itself, set this to true.
+Since the filters are hidden, make sure any filters are added when you initially create the template.

-show_users boolean By default, embed mode hides the user info.
-You can override this behavior to show the user info by setting this option to true.
+show_users boolean By default, embed mode hides the user information.
+You can override this behavior to show the user information by setting this to true.

-For example if you have a use case where your customers wants metrics on their end-users, you can set show_users and show_user_filters to true while leaving show_companies and show_company_filters set to false.
+For example, if you have a use case where your customers want metrics on their end users, you can set show_users and show_user_filters to true while keeping show_companies and show_company_filters at false.

 show_companies boolean By default, embed mode hides the user filters.
 You can override this behavior to show user filters by setting this option to true.